 Globally, fish provide food for more than 1.5 billion people each year, but many people have never seen a fish in the wild.
-In the course, students will identify features and adaptations during a sketching and dissection session of a Pacific Mackerel.
+In the course, students will work in small groups to identify features and adaptations during a sketching and dissection session of a Pacific Mackerel.